beyondgrep/ack2/dev/questions.md

 **A:** I know of it, but unless there's benefit in using it over the existing squash, I don't want to use it.
 The only external dependency ack should have is on File::Next.

+**Q:** When adding a filetype to match a file by extension, regex, or name, is this comparison case-insenstive?
+(I'm assuming yes)

+**Q:** How about a --check option to just validate that your ackrc is ok?

+**Q:** Some people might want to install ack via cpan, and sometimes in a perlbrew.
+Maybe another "global" location is needed for ackrc in cases like these? (see File::ShareDir)

+**Q:** Should we worry about character encodings in filenames when adding file types?
+I'm thinking this might be something for Ack 2.1.